dmrib/enzymesincrisis/README.md

-# ihaveproteins
+# ihaveenzymes
-Data visualization of some god forsaken proteins.
+Data visualization of some god forsaken enzymes.